Buzzloopster/Voron-Trident-5-axis/README.md

 # Voron-Trident-5-axis
 This is an 5 axis modification of Voron Trident 250mm

-I am working on full manual please be patient work in a progress
+I am working on full manual please be patient work in a progress.

+I still need to upload the Z- axis hotend with extruder.

 ![Trident 5 axis](https://github.com/Buzzloopster/Voron-Trident-5-axis/assets/147974295/7b06920c-3dbe-4b38-a69f-46465ea3b29e)